 Application Categories: This solicitation has two categories.
-Applicants should clearly indicate under which category they are applying and should not submit the same application under both categories.
-The categories have different limits on award amounts (see Amount and Length of Awards on page 7).
+Applicants should clearly indicate under which category they are applying and cannot submit the same application under both categories.
+The categories have different limits on award amounts (see Amount and Length of Awards on page 6).